wcooper90/bootcamp-backend-starter/README.md

   - Here is the GraphQL TypeDefs.

-- **graphql/types**
+- **graphql/Mutation & graphql/Query**

   - Under the Mutation and Query folders are all the resolvers.
 What is here corresponds directly to what is in the TypeDefs.

 - **graphql/router.js**

   - Here is where the GraphQL router is set up.
 It handles all the network requests.
-If you need to apply any middleware, like GraphQL Shield, it should be done here.
-It is also here that you can intercept the HTTP headers of any request and set the context that is passed to resolvers.
+If you need to apply any middleware. it should be done here.

 - **lib**